AntiPwr/AntiPwr.github.io/root/wiki/Hypri.md

 The most distinctive feature of Hypri's infrastructure is its relationship with gravity.
 Throughout the city, gravitational fields behave unpredictably by conventional physics.
 Buildings can be constructed sideways or even upside-down, with residents able to walk normally on all surfaces due to localized gravitational orientation.

-This phenomenon is attributed to the gravity ore within the Splint, though the exact nature of this material is closely guarded.
+This phenomenon is attributed to the ore within the Splint, though the exact nature of this material is closely guarded.
 What makes Hypri's gravity manipulation unique is that it appears to be sustained by collective belief rather than conventional technology or natural forces.
 Outsiders often find that their own perception of gravity begins to align with local expectations after extended stays in the city.

 ### Single-Person Airships